-(6) (4) The protocol shall require the operator to provide the Gas Storage Well Chemical Inventoriesy to the Division in a digital format by [OAL to insert date twelve months from effective date before filing with Secretary of State] (within six months of the effective date) of this section and provide an updated Gas Storage Well Chemical Inventoriesy to the Division every twelve months thereafter.
-The protocol shall also call for submittal of an updated Gas Storage Well Chemical Inventoriesy to the Division after key changes occurring, such as when new chemicals are introduced due to well work which includes but is not limited to well completion, well maintenance, or well testing.
-Updated chemical inventories shall be submitted along with well summaries for permitted well work in accordance with Section 1724.1.
-Any chemicals placed in a well outside of permitted well work shall be reported to the Division within 60 days of placement.

-(7)(5) The protocol shall include a workplan for completing the baseline analytical testing and analysis requirements referenced in subdivision (c).

-(8)(6) If the protocol is updated it shall be submitted The protocol shall be submitted [within three months of the effective date] to the Division for review along with the next Gas Storage Well Chemical Inventory submission, and when the protocol is updated.
+- (4) The protocol shall require the operator to provide the Gas Storage Well Chemical Inventory to the Division in a digital format within six months of the effective date of this section and provide an updated Gas Storage Well Chemical Inventory to the Division every twelve months thereafter.
+The protocol shall also call for submittal of an updated Gas Storage Well Chemical Inventory to the Division after key changes occurring, such as when new chemicals are introduced due to well work which includes but is not limited to well completion, well maintenance, or well testing.
+Updated chemical inventories shall be submitted along with well summaries for permitted well work in accordance with section 1724.1.
+Any chemicals placed in a well outside of permitted well work shall be reported to the Division within 60 days of placement. - (5) The protocol shall include a workplan for completing the analytical testing and analysis requirements referenced in subdivision (c). - (6) The protocol shall be submitted [within three months of the effective date] to the Division for review and when the protocol is updated.